 Once your family has had time to heal, it can be beneficial to return to “normal” activities, like school, church, sports, etc. Before diving back into social activities, there should be a conversation about boundaries and what your child is comfortable discussing with peers and friends.
 It’s also important to assess their readiness and willingness to return to school and life.
 Again, this is where a therapist and school guidance counselor can offer support.

 For families and teens who need ongoing treatment follow attempted suicide, Pyramid Healthcare offers outpatient mental health treatment programs throughout Pennsylvania.
+Reach out to our admissions department for more information.

 All content provided on the Pyramid Healthcare, Inc. blog is for informational purposes only and is not intended to represent medical advice.
 Pyramid Healthcare, Inc. and its blog authors make no guarantees as to the accuracy or completeness of any information on this site or found by following any link on this site.
 Pyramid Healthcare, Inc. and its blog authors will not be liable for any errors or omissions in the information provided in the blog, nor be liable for any losses, injuries, or damages from the display or use of this information.
 The opinions stated in this blog reflect those of the author(s) and not necessarily those of Pyramid Healthcare, Inc. These terms and conditions are subject to change at any time with or without notice.